Members $199 | Non-Members $299

 - Define AI for HR and share a vision for what it already does, and what it can and should do

-- Explain core technologies that enable AI for HR
+- Explain core technologies that enable AI for HR to aid the organization in meeting its strategic goals.

 - Discuss a real-world implementation through Ultimate Software's Xander